 A mixture of customer convenience and fraud protection is driving a new wave of ATMS.

-Research is suggesting that revenue generated by fingerprint, voices, and irises scanning hardware and software is expected to reach $15.1 billion by 2025.
+Chinese banks, such as the Agricultural Bank of China, verify a person’s identity at ATMs with facial-recognition software.
+Research is suggesting that revenue generated by similar fingerprint, voices, and irises scanning hardware and software is expected to reach $15.1 billion by 2025.

 In January 2018 open banking launched in the UK after a ruling from the United Kingdom Competition and Markets Authority (CMA).
 This meant that the nine-biggest UK banks had give licensed startups access to transaction data (with the account holder’s permission, of course!).

 Yolt allows you to see all your bank and credit card accounts together in one nifty app.
 Plum helps you to save money from your banks accounts so that you can then invest it.
 It also has a feature that lets you compare and switch their utility bills to cheaper deals.
 MoneyBox also helps with investing by rounding up your purchases to the nearest pound and then investing that spare change.